 In July 2008, the BC government requested that a framework for performance evaluation be prepared for all of its commercial Crown Corporations.
-In response, BCTC initiated a Performance Measurement and Benchmarking Review Project, conducted jointly with the Crown Agency Secretariat, the Ministry of Energy, Mines and Petroleum Resources (MEMPR), and the Ministry of Finance.
+In response, BCTC initiated a Performance Measurement and Benchmarking Review Project, conducted with the Crown Agency Secretariat and Provincial Treasury of the Ministry of Finance and the Ministry of Energy, Mines and Petroleum Resources (MEMPR).
 The results of this project and BCTC's strategic planning process led to BCTC restating its Goals in this year's Service Plan and changing some of its Performance Measures.

-F2009 Service Plan F2010 Service Plan GOAL ONE RELIABILITY & SERVICE OPERATIONAL EXCELLENCE Achieve reliability improvements and Continuously improve everything we do to manage the deliver outstanding customer service transmission system in a safe, reliable and cost-effective manner Goal One Measures BCTC SAIDI BCTC SAIDI Total Transmission Expenditures/GWh x km Lost-time Accidents (BCTC and Contractors) Reportable Environmental Incidents GOALTWO MARKET EFFICIENCY MARKET ACCESS & CUSTOMER SERVICE Ensure efficient use and Ensuring the business rules and physical infrastructure is in development of the transmission place to allow our customers to reach their markets within and system beyond BC, now and in the future Goal Two Measures Stakeholder Satisfaction GOAL THREE ENVIRONMENT & SAFETY LONG-TERM CAPACITY BUILD-OUT (Environment & Safety now a component of Goal One) Goal Three Measures Reportable Environmental Incidents In F2010, BCTC will develop a measure that measures the Safety (Lost-time Accidents (BCTC company's performance in executing capital programs on time and Contractors)) and on budget GOAL FOUR RELATIONSHIPS RELATIONSHIPS Build open and constructive Build open and constructive relationships with stakeholders relationships with stakeholders and and First Nations.
-Build an engaged and highly skilled workforce First Nations Goal Four Measures Stakeholder Satisfaction Stakeholder Satisfaction (reported under Goal 2) GOAL FIVE ORGANIZATION & PEOPLE EMPLOYEES Build an engaged and highly skilled Attract, develop, and retain a highly skilled and engaged workforce workforce Goal Five Measures Employee Engagement Index Employee Engagement Index GOAL SIX COST MANAGEMENT (A component of Goal One) Goal Six Measures OMA actual divided by plan (measure a component of Goal One)
+F2009 Service Plan F2010 Service Plan GOAL ONE RELIABILITY & SERVICE OPERATIONAL EXCELLENCE Achieve reliability improvements and Continuously improve everything BCTC does to manage the deliver outstanding customer service transmission system in a safe, reliable and cost-effective manner Goal One Measures BCTC SAIDI BCTC SAIDI Total Transmission Expenditures/GWh x km actual- variance to plan Lost-time Accidents (BCTC and Contractors) Reportable Environmental Incidents GOALTWO MARKET EFFICIENCY MARKET ACCESS & CUSTOMER SERVICE Ensure efficient use and Ensure the business rules and physical infrastructure are in development of the transmission place to allow BCTC's customers to reach their markets within and beyond BC, now and in the future CIT M system Goal Two Measures ENNABONIA ENT O CA FETY Stakeholder Satisfaction Stakeholder Satisfaction GOAL THREE ENVIRONMENT & SAFETY LONG-TERM CAPACITY BUILD-OUT C ITI M D (Environment & Safety now a component of Goal One) Goal Three Measures Reportable Environmental Incidents Projects Complete On/Under Budget Critical Commitments On Time Safety (Lost-time Accidents Critical Commitments On Time (BCTC and Contractors)) GOAL FOUR RELATIONSHIPS RELATIONSHIPS CONLICON Build open and constructive Build open and constructive relationships with stakeholders relationships with stakeholders and and First Nations First Nations Goal Four Measures Stakeholder Satisfaction Stakeholder Satisfaction (reported under Goal Two) GOAL FIVE ORGANIZATION & PEOPLE EMPLOYEES Build an engaged and highly skilled Attract, develop, and retain a highly skilled and engaged workforce workforce Goal Five Measures Employee Engagement Index Employee Engagement Index GOAL SIX COST MANAGEMENT (Cost Management now a component of Goal One) Goal Six Measures OMA actual divided by plan